era1112/esp32-wifi-scanner/README.md

 ESP32-based wifi beacon logger.

-A lot of what people are doing on rasp pi's is overkill and an ESP32 could be used instead.
+A lot of what people are doing on rasp pi's is overkill can be accomplished on an ESP32 instead.

 Use case:
 - Log wifi base stations with key information, on a very small size and power device.